 Student Government is a time and energy commitment.
 If you are not able to make the required meetings you should seriously reconsider running.
 We can always find meaningful ways for you to be involved without holding an office.

 Do I have to make a speech in front of people?

 No. You can post a video, a document with your platform ideas, or images on Haiku.
 See the advisor for details.
 However, being able to speak in front of groups is a skill you should work on developing.
 Participation in Student Government will help give you the confidence you need to strengthen those skills.

 We anticipate getting applications for each office.
 You should apply for the position that would best fit your skills and qualifications.

 I want to make some campaign posters but I don't have paper and markers.

-Come to Mr. Childers to arrange a time for you to make some posters.
+See the advisor to arrange a time for you to make some posters.

 I've never campaigned before; I don't know what to do.

 A great place to campaign is before, after school, and during lunch in the cafeteria.
 Ask people for their vote; introduce yourself.
 You would be surprised how many people will give you their vote if you ask and explain why being elected is important to you.

 Although you might not win an elected officer position, you can still be appointed as a cabinet member.
 Student Government always welcomes students with a can-do attitude and great ideas.
 While cabinet members are not allowed to vote on items brought up during meetings, they are welcomed to attend meetings and are a helping hand at events such as the Homecoming and Winter Dances.
 You might not be an elected official, but we never turn willing students away.